- Contact Details

 - Classification of periodic models for foams based on symmetry.

-- Weaire-Phelan foam: The partition of space into regions of equal volume having the lowest known surface area.
+- Weaire-Phelan foam: The foam associated with the partition of space into regions of equal volume having the lowest known surface area.

 - All the pictures have been created with 3dt (Gavrog) + Sunflow renderings: P42a, rug, P8

 - A few more pictures on P8 in a plain html page and in flash with more info

 - The movies below show how pattern-forming equations (in this case the Swift-Hohenberg equation) are able to find low energy lattices and nonlattices.